An Individual Professional Development Plan or IPDP can help you manage your career like a business.

 What is included in an individual professional development plan?

-An Individual Professional Development Plan includes a self-assessment, smart goals, resources needed to achieve your goals and ongoing measurement of your progress.
+An Individual Professional Development Plan includes many components.
+It has a self-assessment, smart goals, resources needed to achieve your goals and ongoing measurement of your progress.

 It is not a one-time activity.
-It should include regular touchpoints to track your progress.
+And should include regular touchpoints to track your progress.
 Every professional development plan is unique and depends on your long-term goals.

 How to Write an Individual Professional Development Plan